Chaga Milk Recipe

 How to Make Chaga Milk

 Making chaga milk is a really straightforward process.
 You can use it by:

 - Foaming into a latte (or a matcha latte) by combining with hot water

 There are lots of possibilities for using chaga milk.
-The best part is that it is completely plant based, since no actual milk is involved.
+The best part is that it is completely plant based, and can be made with your choice of milk alternative.
+One of our favorite versions is a chaga mushroom coconut milk drink.
 This recipe uses raw honey, but you can switch it out for maple syrup to make it vegan-friendly, too.